d3ward/nextntp/README.md

 News are fetched from a proxy server of Kiwi Browser

+## Contributing

+If you have a suggestion or want to report a bug feel free to share it by opening an issue

 ## Other projects & libraries included
  - (Sortable 1.10.0-rc3)[https://sortablejs.github.io/Sortable/] (MIT License)[https://github.com/SortableJS/Sortable/blob/master/LICENSE]  | JavaScript library for reorderable drag-and-drop lists